neilcayton/team3-bscs-3/README.md

 - **Team 3:** For the design and development of the webpage content.
 - **SDG Logos:** For the icons and logos used throughout the page.

----

-Feel free to modify the content based on any additional information or specific details you'd like to include.